 We will always try to resolve problems as quickly as possible and to do this we would ask you to contact the Clerk who may be able to put things right there and then or at least look into the issue and come back to you.
 If you have tried this approach or don’t feel that it is appropriate to contact the Clerk, you can contact the Chairman or ask for your complaint to be investigated formally.
 To do this you should put your complaint in writing.

-Receipt of your complaint will be normally acknowledged within eight days and the Clerk with the relevant directorate will carry out a thorough investigation, they will report back to you normally within fifteen days although on some occasions the investigation may take a little longer.
+Receipt of your complaint will be normally acknowledged within ten days and the Clerk with the relevant directorate will carry out a thorough investigation, they will report back to you normally within fifteen days although on some occasions the investigation may take a little longer.